QiVC-Net: Quantum-Inspired Variational Convolutional Network, with Application to Biosignal Classification: Results

 The reliability diagrams in Figure \ref{fig:cinc_circor_relib} show that the model achieves high accuracy on both datasets while maintaining moderate, uncertainty-aware confidence.
 Low expected calibration error (ECE) values indicate well-calibrated predictions, aligning confidence with empirical accuracy.
 This conservative approach is particularly beneficial for noisy and imbalanced biomedical data like PCGs, ensuring reliable predictions without overconfidence on ambiguous signals.

-To better interpret the learned representations, the latent space of the model’s bottleneck is visualized by selecting one model from the 5-fold cross-validation for each dataset.
-Figure \ref{fig:cinc_circor_latent_3d} shows a 3D projection of the bottleneck activations onto the first three latent dimensions ($Z_1$, $Z_2$, $Z_3$), with the CinC dataset on the left and the CirCor dataset on the right.
+To better interpret the learned representations, the latent space of the model’s bottleneck is visualized by selecting one model from the $5$-fold cross-validation for each dataset.
+Figure \ref{fig:cinc_circor_latent_3d} visualizes the learned latent representations by projecting the bottleneck feature vectors onto their first three principal components ($Z_1$, $Z_2$, $Z_3$), which capture the directions of maximum variance in the embedding space.
+The left and right panels correspond to the CinC and CirCor datasets, respectively.
+The distinct clustering of Normal and Murmur samples in this reduced space indicates that QiVC-Net effectively learns discriminative, uncertainty-aware features.
+Note that the axes ($Z_1$, $Z_2$, $Z_3$) represent principal components derived from the bottleneck activations.

 The scatter plots reveal distinct clustering patterns for normal and abnormal heart sound recordings, indicating that the model effectively captures discriminative features in its latent space.
 Points that lie close together represent samples with similar learned representations, while separable clusters demonstrate that the network has learned meaningful class-specific features despite noise and class imbalance.